Professor of Geology

 B.A., Carleton College

 I am primarily interested in geological processes on the icy satellites of the outer solar system, and I have been involved with various NASA projects such as the Galileo mission to Jupiter and the Cassini mission to Saturn.
+Icy worlds are a fascinating venue in which to study the geological processes that can lead to biology, and I believe that our best chance for finding extraterrestrial life will come from the exploration of these worlds.
 I am trying to figure out what caused the deformation that we see in the grooved terrain on Ganymede, the chaotic terrain on Europa, and the fractures on Enceladus and Dione.
-Titan has also become a research focus for me, with the new revelations of icy terrain dominated by dunes and river channels.
+River channels on Titan are also one of my favorite research topics.
 I have also investigated geological and geophysical problems on Venus, Triton, and Pluto.

 I love to introduce students to the wonders of the solar system and the deep history of our own Earth.
 I strive to teach science as a creative process, rather than as a static set of "facts," by showing students how we know what we think we know, and how to figure out the answers on their own.
 I teach a diverse set of courses, including Geology, The Solar System, Remote Sensing, Astrobiology, and Geophysics.

-Canoeing, cooking, cross-country skiing, euro-style board gaming, hiking, and woodworking
+Canoeing, cooking, cross-country skiing, board game design, hiking, and woodworking

-G. Collins, G. W. Patterson, J. Head, R. Pappalardo, L. Prockter, B. Lucchitta, and J. Kay, Global geologic map of Ganymede, USGS Scientific Investigations Map Series, in press, 2012.
+G. Collins, G. W. Patterson, J. Head, R. Pappalardo, L. Prockter, B. Lucchitta, and J. Kay, Global geologic map of Ganymede, United States Geological Survey Science Investigations Map Series #3237, 2013.

-Sogin, M. L., G. Collins, A. Baker, J. Baross, A. Barr, W. Boynton, C. Cockell, M. Daly, J. Fragola, R. Lopes, K. Nealson, D. Stetson, and M. Thiemens, Assessment of Planetary Protection Requirements for Spacecraft Missions to Icy Solar System Bodies, National Academies Press, 2012.
+M. Sogin, G. Collins, A. Baker, J. Baross, A. Barr, W. Boynton, C. Cockell, M. Daly, J. Fragola, R. Lopes, K. Nealson, D. Stetson, and M. Thiemens, Assessment of Planetary Protection Requirements for Spacecraft Missions to Icy Solar System Bodies, National Academies Press, 2012.

 G. Collins, W. McKinnon, J. Moore, F. Nimmo, R. Pappalardo, L. Prockter, and P. Schenk, Tectonics of the outer planet satellites, in Planetary Tectonics, 264-350, Cambridge University Press, 2010.